Greek Revival architecture: Greece

 Following the Greek War of Independence, Romantic Nationalist ideology encouraged the use of historically Greek architectural styles in place of Ottoman or pan-European ones.
 Classical architecture was used for secular public buildings, while Byzantine architecture was preferred for churches.

 Examples of Greek Revival architecture in Greece include the Old Royal Palace (now the home of the Parliament of Greece), the Academy and University of Athens, the Zappeion, and the National Library of Greece.
 The most prominent architects in this style were northern Europeans such as Christian and Theophil Hansen and Ernst Ziller and German-trained Greeks such as Stamatios Kleanthis and Panagis Kalkos.

+The city of Nafplio in the Peloponnese is also an important example of Neoclassical architecture along with the island towns of Poros, Syros (in the capital Ermoupoli) and Symi.

-Despite the prestige of Ancient Greece among Europe's educated elite, most people had minimal direct knowledge of the Ancient Greek civilization before the middle of the 18th century.
+Despite the prestige of ancient Greece among Europe's educated elite, most people had minimal direct knowledge of the ancient Greek civilization before the middle of the 18th century.
 The monuments of Greek antiquity were known chiefly from Pausanias and other literary sources.
 Visiting Ottoman Greece was difficult and dangerous business prior to the period of stagnation beginning with the Great Turkish War.
 Few tourists visited Athens during the first half of the 18th century, and none made any significant study of the architectural ruins.

-It was not until the expedition to Greece funded by the Society of Dilettanti of 1751 by James Stuart and Nicholas Revett that serious archaeological inquiry began in earnest.
+It was not until the expedition to Greece funded by the Society of Dilettanti of 1751 by James "Athenian" Stuart and Nicholas Revett that serious archaeological inquiry began in earnest.
 Stuart and Revett's findings, published in 1762 (first volume) as The Antiquities of Athens, along with Julien-David Le Roy's Ruines des plus beaux monuments de la Grèce (1758) were the first accurate surveys of ancient Greek architecture.

-The rediscovery of the three relatively easily accessible Greek temples at Paestum in Southern Italy created huge interest throughout Europe, and prints by Piranesi and others were widely circulated.
+The rediscovery of the three relatively easily accessible Greek temples at Paestum in Southern Italy created huge interest throughout Europe, and prints by Giovanni Battista Piranesi and others were widely circulated.
 The Napoleonic Wars denied access to France and Italy to traditional Grand Tourists, especially from Britain.
 Aided by close diplomatic relations between Britain and the Porte, British travellers, artists and architects went to Greece and Turkey in ever larger numbers to study ancient Greek monuments and excavate or collect antiquities.
 The Greek War of Independence ended in 1832; Lord Byron's participation and death during this had brought it additional prominence.

 Russia

 The style was attractive in Russia because they shared the Eastern Orthodox faith with the Greeks.
 The historic centre of Saint Petersburg was rebuilt by Alexander I of Russia, with many buildings giving the Greek Revival a Russian debut.
 The Saint Petersburg Bourse on Vasilievsky Island has a temple front with 44 Doric columns.
-Quarenghi's design for the Manege "mimics a 5th-century BC Athenian temple with a portico of eight Doric columns bearing a pediment and bas reliefs".
+Giacomo Quarenghi's design for the Saint Petersburg Manege "mimics a 5th-century BC Athenian temple with a portico of eight Doric columns bearing a pediment and bas reliefs".

 Leo von Klenze's expansion of the palace that is now the Hermitage Museum is another example of the style.